Dot32Dev/dot32.dev/public/tutorials/writing-a-physics-engine-to-prove-its-not-hard/index.md

 - The player is only allowed to jump in the case that the collision resolved upwards, out of the ground.
 - The `aabb_y_check` must be done within an `elseif` branch, rather than ending the first if and starting a new if.
 If this is not done, both resolutions will be ran for every collision, which is not what we want.
 - If you are not resetting the player velocity to 0 on the respective axis after collision, you will eventually fall through the platform after your velocity exceeds  the height of the platform, as it will move past the entire platform in a single frame.
+- Double check you are resolving the Y collision when the previous frame was coliding on the **X**, not the Y, and similarily for the X resolution.
+Counter-intuitively, a collision on one axis in the previous frame means that the new collision is on the opposite axis.

 And that is it done!
 Enjoy your home-made versatile physics engine.
 <video autoplay="" playsinline="" loop="" muted="">